manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 	### Yet to be tested (not verified)

-	- `git restore`
-	discard changes in working directory and update from master, all local changes will be lost |
 	- `git revert`
 	create a new commit with the changes that are rolled back. |
-	- `git diff master origin/master`

 ## Tricks up-the-sleeves